MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-linux.md

  [![Screenshot that shows testing on-demand provisioning.](~/includes/media/app-provisioning-ldap\test-2.png)](~/includes/media/app-provisioning-ldap\test-2.png#lightbox)</br>
  6. After several seconds, then the message **Successfully created user in target system** will appear, with a list of the user attributes.

 ## Start provisioning users

 After the test of on-demand provisioning is successful, add the remaining users.
+To learn more about how to create application role assignments in bulk using `New-MgServicePrincipalAppRoleAssignedTo`, see [governing an application's existing users in Microsoft Entra ID](~/id-governance/identity-governance-applications-existing-users.md).

  1. In the Azure portal, select the application.
  1. On the left, under **Manage**, select **Users and groups**.